seandstewart/typical/docs/usage/types.md

     This is a defined use-case for union-types which as a clear resolution.

+!!! important "Tagged Unions"

+    Tagged Unions, i.e., Polymorphic or Discriminated Types, are now supported as an experimental feature.
+See our docs on [Experimental Features](experimental.md) for more.

 Beyond classes, standard types, and the annotation syntax provided by the `typing` library, Typical also natively supports extended types defined in the following standard modules & bases:

 - [datetime](https://docs.python.org/3.9/library/datetime.html)